YANG-SOBER/UwMVS/README.md

 #### Notes:
 Our UwMVS dataset includes 79, 18, and 22 underwater reconstruction scenarios for training, validation, and testing, respectively.
 Each scenario consists of 1,372 images for both training and validation, and 196 images for testing.
 The dataset covers 4 underwater scene types per scenario and incorporates 7 levels of underwater degradation for training and validation to enhance model robustness.
 The most severe degradation level is reserved for the test set to evaluate the generalization capability of the learning-based UwMVS.
 In total, the training, validation, and test sets comprise 108,388, 24,696, and 4,312 underwater multi-view images, respectively.

-In addition, we provide 21 real-world underwater video sequences with a total duration of 948 seconds, recorded at 30 frames per second, from which up to 28,440 multi-view images can be extracted for evaluating reconstruction performance in real-world underwater scenes
+In addition, we provide 21 real-world underwater video sequences with a total duration of 948 seconds, recorded at 30 frames per second, from which up to 28,440 multi-view images can be extracted for evaluating reconstruction performance in real-world underwater scenes.

+Our synthesis method generates underwater multi-view images with ground-truth depth maps and point clouds directly obtained from the in-air MVS dataset [DTU](https://roboimagedata.compute.dtu.dk/?page_id=36), thereby eliminating the need for labor-intensive depth annotation and costly underwater laser scanning.

+*Acknowledgement*: We extend our sincere gratitude to DTU for their foundational dataset and contributions to the research community.

-### ✔  Training and Validation Sets
+### ✔ UwMVS Training and Validation Sets

-The training and validation sets are available [here](https://drive.google.com/drive/folders/1WeVMWnPXDBpB948fbhG6xX7O24Mt-gXf?usp=sharing).
+The UwMVS training and validation sets are available [here](https://drive.google.com/drive/folders/1WeVMWnPXDBpB948fbhG6xX7O24Mt-gXf?usp=sharing).
 ```
 UwMVS_Training_Validation
  ├── Cameras